hum/ds-algo/README.md

 This is just a repository for having a unified reference for data structures and algorithms on hand.
 There are no runnable files per se, only test files to test the functionality of the implementations.

-There's also a few [exercises](https://github.com/hum/ds-algo/tree/go/exercises) - solutions included.
+There's also a few [exercises](https://github.com/hum/ds-algo/tree/go/exercises) - with solutions included.

 **Content:**
 - [ ] **Data Structures**